spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

 BYOOS in Palette gives you more flexibility and control with your OS and helps manage Kubernetes clusters.
 The BYOOS Edge OS supports commercial and open-source distribution OS to perform optimally and meet unique requirements when building cluster profiles.

-Use the following steps to deploy Edge clusters using your cluster profile with the BYOOS Edge OS.
+The following steps will guide you to deploy an Edge cluster using the **BYOS Edge OS** pack in your cluster profile.

 # Prerequisites